![]() |

 elastic

 is located.
-Depending on how you install MoFEM shown in this page Installation, going to the directory would be something similar to thisThis will produce out_elastic.h5m file which we can convert using
+Depending on how you install MoFEM shown in this page Installation with Spack (Scripts), going to the directory would be something similar to thisThis will produce out_elastic.h5m file which we can convert using

 The file out_elastic_3D.vtk can be opened in Paraview.
-Using the filter WarpByScalar
+Using the filter WarpByVector

 allows to visualise the deformation as shown in Figure 3.

 We can also compute 2D case of the beam.
-In order to do that, change the below variable:
+Following the same process as that for 3D with the commands:

 and generate vtk file using: